-Although a personal injury case would usually proceed in the civil court, the pre-action process and alternative dispute resolution may make the step of issuing proceedings unnecessary.
+Although a personal injury case would usually proceed in the civil courts, the pre-action process and alternative dispute resolution may make the step of issuing proceedings unnecessary.
 This may be a better solution for our clients for a number of reasons:

 with a civil claim, there is a generous limitation period which gives a person longer to consider the best outcome for themselves;

 in civil court proceedings, the parties can agree standstill agreements to allow for negotiation/mediation; and

 the new costs regime in civil action personal injury cases can make this an attractive option.